jiw-mh/aws-sso-credentials-getter/README.md

 You, can also set a custom profilename from any current profile that is not expired by running: \
 `ssocred {exsistinProfile} {customProfile}`

+You can also force the re-aquisition of the login token: \
+`ssocred {profile} "" true`